-At Skelton Primary School we are committed to the prevention, early identification and appropriate management of peer on peer/child on child abuse.
+At Skelton Primary School we are committed to the prevention, early identification and appropriate management of child-on-child abuse.

-In particular ensuring that our school staff protect our children by, wherever possible being aware of the nature and level of risk that children are exposed to, having a clear and comprehensive strategy specific to that child's safeguarding context and having a whole school safeguarding approach to preventing and responding to peer on peer/child on child abuse.
-This policy is preventative in its response to peer on peer/child on child abuse by raising awareness of issues, supporting staff in identifying them with children, and providing appropriate response and intervention that is followed consistently across the whole school workforce.
-This policy will also encourage parents to share information about any risk of harm to their child and be clear on the school's expectations of how this will be managed.
+In particular ensuring that school staff protect children by, wherever possible being aware of the nature and level of risk that children are exposed to, having a clear and comprehensive strategy specific to that child's safeguarding context and having a whole school safeguarding approach to preventing and responding to child-on-child abuse.
+This policy is preventative in its response to child-on-child abuse by raising awareness of issues, supporting staff in identifying them with children, and providing appropriate response and intervention that is followed consistently across the whole school workforce.
+This policy will also encourage parents to share information about any risk of harm to their child and be clear on the school expectations of how this will be managed.
 (Farrer and Co.
-2019)
+2023)

-All staff and governors have signed to say that they have read, understood and agreed to work within this policy framework and parents have access to this policy.
+All staff, Governors and Proprietors have signed to say that they have read, understood and agreed to work within this policy framework and parents have access to this policy.